by Fiona Bell | 18th May 2021

 What are the main responsibilities of a chalet host?

 The chalet host job role will vary depending on the type of company that to which you are applying.
 For many, including ourselves at The Alpine Generation, the chalet host has the responsibility of ensuring that our guests have the holiday of a lifetime from the moment they arrive into resort and receive a warm welcome into their chalet, to when they are waved goodbye the following weekend.
 Our chalet hosts are responsible for all areas of chalet life, providing guests with a relaxing home-from-home experience.
 This includes catering and providing delicious meals, a clean well-kept chalet, and an abundance of information.
-The catering comprises cooked breakfasts, freshly baked afternoon tea cakes, and a five-course evening meal complete with canapés and Prosecco, and a cheeseboard.
+The catering comprises cooked breakfasts, freshly baked afternoon tea cakes, and a three-course evening meal.
 Example menus can be found on our Food & drink page.

 What will the typical working hours be like?

 Typically the first day of the week is always the longest and toughest.
-Sundays are changeover day and may start with an early departure.
+Changeover day may start with an early departure.
 A complete chalet clean is required and the chalet is to be set up perfectly once again for the new incoming guests.
-The new arrivals will then be greeted and welcomed into the chalet, given all the need to know resort and chalet information (usually sat around the fire with their Prosecco and canapés) and then served a delicious welcome dinner.
+The new arrivals will then be greeted and welcomed into the chalet, given all the need to know resort and chalet information (usually sat around the fire with a glass of wine, or in our Signature Chalets their aperitif and canapés!) and then served a delicious welcome dinner.
 From the following morning, chalet hosts then fall into the weekly routine of serving breakfast, making the afternoon tea cake, and completing food preparation ready for the evening meal.
 After a daily light clean of the chalet and bedrooms, from late morning the rest of the day is your own to enjoy the resort and all the mountain has to offer.
 Work starts again late afternoon or early evening for dinner service; the times will very much depend on the dinner that night and the preparation completed in the morning, and whether there are children in the chalet requiring high tea.